NuGet/docs.microsoft.com-nuget/docs/Tools/Package-Manager-Console.md

 The Package Manager Console is not presently available with Visual Studio for Mac.
 The equivalent commands, however, are available through the [NuGet CLI](nuget-exe-CLI-reference.md).
 Visual Studio for Mac does have a UI for managing NuGet packages.
 See [Including a NuGet package in your project](https://docs.microsoft.com/visualstudio/mac/nuget-walkthrough).

+The Package Manager Console is not included with Visual Studio Code.

 ## Extending the Package Manager Console

 Some packages install new commands for the console.
 For example, `MvcScaffolding` creates commands like `Scaffold` shown below, which generates ASP.NET MVC controllers and views:

 ![Installing and using MvcScaffold](media/PackageManagerConsoleInstall.png)

 ## Setting up a NuGet PowerShell Profile